-On this day, Broncos sack Henjak, Cowboys rule the world and NRL brings in shot clock.
+On this day in rugby league history, the Broncos sack Henjak, the Cowboys rule the world and the NRL brings in the shot clock.

 Ikin moved to Norths the following year for four seasons before returning to Queensland to play for the Broncos, lining up in the No.6 jersey for their 2000 grand final win in his first year at the club.
 Knee injuries hampered his career but he retired in 2004 with 150 first-grade matches, 17 Origins and two Tests.